Types of master’s and postgraduate degrees

 - Social work, where you’ll take a two-year postgraduate course if you have a degree in another subject

-- Academe, where you’ll need a master’s degree and/or increasingly a PhD
+- Academic careers, where you’ll need a master’s degree and/or increasingly, a PhD

 Master’s degrees are optional but desirable in a number of other careers, including: